 You see, it’s not only deep restorative ‘night-time’ sleep that can have a positive effect on memory (and mental performance).
 Studies claim that taking a daytime nap after learning new information can help the brain process and retain that information.

-In one particular study on napping and memory consolidation, groups were asked to memorize sets of illustrated cards, take a 40 min break and then learn another set.
+In one particular study on napping and memory consolidation, groups were asked to memorise sets of illustrated cards, take a 40 min break and then learn another set.
 One group was asked to nap during the interval while the other stayed awake.
 Sure enough, the group that napped did better!
 On average they retained 80% of the information as compared to 60% for the group that didn’t take a nap.

 Further tests have shown that when these naps were long enough to enter REM sleep, the deep phase of sleep known as rapid eye movement, results improved again - 40% better* in fact than those that didn’t enter REM sleep or that didn’t nap at all.